 Transit Safety Officers

 Public safety is ABQ RIDE’s top priority.
-In order to keep transit riders and infrastructure safe, ABQ RIDE and the Albuquerque Police Department (APD) created a dedicated transit safety team in 2023 called Transit Safety Officers (TSOs).
+In order to keep transit riders and infrastructure safe, ABQ RIDE and the Albuquerque Police Department (APD) created a dedicated team in 2023 of transit safety officers (TSOs).

-TSOs are the transit system’s primary safety partner who enforce the Rules to Ride, ensure public safety, and patrol transit corridors on foot or in mobile units.
-They even conduct life-saving measures, such as dispensing Narcan, helping to educate the public on local resources, and building community as a known and trusted safety presence.
-The benefit of a dedicated transit safety team is twofold: first, TSOs provide a direct line to the police and second, TSOs are specialized in transit operations and act as a conduit between APD, the public, and ABQ RIDE.
+TSOs are the transit system’s primary safety partners who enforce the Rules to Ride, keep people safe, and patrol transit corridors.
+They even conduct life-saving measures, help educate the public on local resources, and build community as a known and trusted safety presence.
+Having a dedicated transit safety team provides a direct line to the police and serve as a specialized conduit between APD, the public, and ABQ RIDE.

-In the coming years, the TSO team will grow to a total of 87 in part of the Albuquerque Long-Range Transit Security Plan by Parametrix, which launched in 2025, to reduce safety incidents and improve data reporting.
+In the coming years, the TSO team will grow to a total of 87 as part of the Albuquerque Long-Range Transit Security Plan, which launched in 2025 to reduce safety incidents and improve data reporting.

 Apply to Become a Transit Safety Officer

-The City of Albuquerque is hiring Transit Safety Officers (TSO).
-Becoming a TSO is a great career path to becoming a sworn officer by providing exposure to policing work, and professional networking.
-The transit safety pipeline program matriculates employees from Police Service Aide to Transit Safety Officer to sworn Police Officer positions.
+The City of Albuquerque is hiring TSOs.
+It is a great career path to becoming a sworn officer with exposure to policing work and professional networking.
+The transit safety pipeline program advances employees from police service aide to transit safety officer to sworn police officer positions.

 Visit the APD website to learn more about requirements, the selection process, benefits, and salary.